McCloudS/subgen/README.md

 # What is this?

-This will transcribe subtitles (.srt) from your personal media in a Plex or Jellyfin server.
+This will transcribe your personal media on a Plex or Jellyfin server to create subtitles (.srt).
 It is currently reliant on webhooks from Jellyfin, Plex, or Tautulli.
 This uses stable-ts and faster-whisper which can use both Nvidia GPUs and CPUs.
-While CPUs obviously aren't super efficient at this, my server sits idle 99% of the time, so this worked great for me.

 # Why?